 Note: Tax exempt is not zero-rated tax even though no VAT applies.
 There are different rules for tax exemption.
 If your company only sells tax exempt goods and services you cannot apply for VAT registration.

-If you sell goods to EU registered companies you must have their tax registration number and paperwork.
-This can be a paper or electronic version.
+If you sell goods to EU registered companies you must have their tax registration number and VAT paperwork.
+It can be a paper or electronic version.
 The documentation must prove you sent the goods within set time limits (3 months as a rule).

 In cases where the rates change you must apply the changes to the invoice on the date of change.
 It should not apply as the order date or the delivery date.